apy444/DisplayMatrix/README.md

 # DisplayMatrix

-Functions to display matrix in Latex
+This notebook contains functions to display numpy arrays in Latex